grahamc/system-configurations/README.md

 ## Applying the Configuration

-1. Start up a home-config shell it comes with direnv, which we'll need in future steps.
+1. Start a shell with the home config.
+It comes with `direnv`, which we'll need in future steps.
    Check the ["Running the Home Configuration" section](#running-the-home-configuration) for instructions.
 NOTE: This shell will also be helpful for debugging any problems you encounter while applying the config since you'll have access to all the tools/shortcuts included in the home